-Welcome veterans, reservists, active duty, and eligible spouses and dependents of veterans!
+Welcome veterans, reservists, active duty, and spouses and dependents!

 We are proud to have you at HCC and greatly appreciate your service to our nation.
-We know that balancing college life with your military, career, family and personal responsibilities can be very challenging.
-HCC would like to facilitate your success by providing the support, resources, and information that meet your unique needs.
+We know that balancing college life with your military, career, family, and personal responsibilities can be very challenging.
+HCC would like to facilitate your success by providing support, resources, and information to meet your unique needs.

 The function of the Office of Veteran Services at Holyoke Community College is to assist our veterans, service members, and their dependents in pursuing their educational, professional, or vocational objectives.
 We are dedicated to serving those who served us by assisting them in receiving their education benefits, facilitating their transition into our college, and providing support for their ongoing academic success.